 Battery Life: 10+ days

 It's not the most incredible smartwatch you've seen.
 But it's also not the worst.
-And you have to admit that the Letsfit Smartwatch ID205L definitely looks like it cost more than $36.
+And you have to admit that the Letsfit Smartwatch ID205L definitely looks like it costs more than $36.

-This budget-friendly smartwatch features a built-in heart rate monitor, notification support for everything from incoming phone calls to Snapchat, and is actually slimmer and more lightweight than its high-end counterpart, the Apple Watch 6.
-I wouldn't say it's a game-changer—it's still a $36 smartwatch, not a $399 Apple flagship product—but as I discovered during my Letsfit Smartwatch review, if you're just looking for casual fitness tracking and basic smartwatch features, the ID205L might be the deal for you.
+This budget-friendly smartwatch features a built-in heart rate monitor, notification support for everything from incoming phone calls to Snapchat, and is actually slimmer and more lightweight than its high-end counterpart, the Apple Watch Series 6.
+I wouldn't say it's a game-changer—it's still a $36 smartwatch, not a $399 Apple flagship product—but as I discovered during my Letsfit Smartwatch review, if you're just looking for casual fitness tracking and basic features, the ID205L might be one of the best cheap smartwatches for you.

 Letsfit Smartwatch ID205L Review: Price and availability

 The Letsfit Smartwatch ID205L is available for $36.
 You can get it with one of six color variations: black with black case, dark blue with black case, light pink with rose gold case, emerald green with rose gold case, purple with rose gold case, and turquoise green with turquoise case.